DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - specially important, given the current skills shortage with developers and the companies preference to use an XYZ budget to hire 2x less experienced developers vs 1x more experience developers

+## REPL

+...

+**Topics to cover and ideas**

+ - explain concept: Read Execute Print Loop
+ - how O2 Platform did this really well
+ - concept still not very well understood and used
+    - some languages have added this to their core workflows (Scala for example)